omer-siddiqui/Mastering-Docker/Day03/README.md

 ## Conclusion

 By understanding and using volumes and bind mounts, you can ensure data persistence in your Docker containers.
 This guide provides a solid foundation to start working with Docker and manage data effectively.
 Happy Dockerizing!

+## My notes

+**Docker Volume**
+In Docker, a volume is a persistent storage mechanism used to store data outside of a container’s writable layer.
+This allows data to persist across container restarts and removals, and to share data between containers.